-Minnesota fishing guide Brian Brosdahl shares his go-to safety tools for early ice.
+Minnesota fishing guide Brian Brosdahl shares a few of his go-to safety tools for early ice.

 Early Ice Safety Tips

-When venturing out on early or unknown ice there are always a few times you need to bring.
+When venturing out on early ice there are always a few times you need to bring.

 The first is a spud bar with a serrated edge.
-You use this to check ice conditions as you walk out.
-I will drill every 10 yards or so and then check with the spud bar as I go further out.
+You need to make sure you are checking the ice conditions as you walk out.

-Another item I bring out for early ice fishing for a little extra precaution is a throwable with a rope.
+Another item you have to bring with you when heading out onto early ice is a throwable rope.

-The last thing I make sure I always have is self-rescue ice spikes.
-That way if I do happen to fall through I can use them to pull myself out of the water.
+The last thing you have to make sure you bring out is self-rescue ice spikes.
+Wear them around your neck because that way if I do happen to fall through while ice fishing you can use them to pull yourself out of the water.